LoC-Path: Learning to Compress for Pathology Multimodal Large Language Models: Complexity Analysis of CARA Impact

 \section{Complexity Analysis of CARA Impact}

 Let $T$ be the textual prefix length, $L$ the number of raw visual latents, and $M \le L$ the latents fed to the LLM via cross‑attention in $n_{\times}$ decoder layers (out of $n$ total).
 With KV caching, LLaVA treats vision tokens as part of the auto-regressive sequence, leading to a prefilling cost $\mathcal{O}(n(T+L)^2)$.
-In contrast, our design performs self‑attention only over text and uses text$\rightarrow$vision cross‑attention, reducing prefilling to $\boxed{\mathcal{O}(nT^2+n_{\times}TM)}$ , i.e., quadratic only in text and linear in $M$ instead of $L$.
+In contrast, our design performs self‑attention only over text and uses text$\rightarrow$vision cross‑attention, reducing prefilling to $\boxed{\mathcal{O}(nT^2+n_{\times}TM)}$, i.e., quadratic only in text and linear in $M$ instead of $L$.

 During decoding, LLaVA’s per‑step attention scales with the whole prefix $(T+L)$, yielding a total cost $\mathcal{O}(nA(T+L)+nA^2)$ for $A$ generated tokens.
-In our model, self‑attention is unchanged while cross‑attention is linear in $M$ and independent of $A$ on the key/value side, giving $\boxed{\mathcal{O}(n(AT+A^2)+n_{\times}AM)}$ .
+In our model, self‑attention is unchanged while cross‑attention is linear in $M$ and independent of $A$ on the key/value side, giving $\boxed{\mathcal{O}(n(AT+A^2)+n_{\times}AM)}$.
 Memory usage follows the same trend: LLaVA’s KV cache grows as $\mathcal{O}(nd(T+L+A))$, whereas ours is $\mathcal{O}(nd(T+A)) + \mathcal{O}(n_{\times}Md)$ with a constant visual term.
 The gains are most pronounced when $L$ is large (e.g., WSI), since we replace the $\mathcal{O}(L)$ dependence with $\mathcal{O}(M)$ both in prefill compute and in decoding’s per‑step cost.

-This theoretical analysis aligns with our empirical results in Tab.~\ref{tab:main_results_wsi_bench} of the main paper, where we observe an over $70\%$ reduction in FLOPs and $\approx38\%$ savings in peak memory compared to standard LLaVA baselines~\cite{liu2023llava}.
+This theoretical analysis aligns with our empirical results in Tab.~\ref{tab:main_results_wsi_bench} of the main paper, where we observe a reduction of over 70\% in FLOPs and $\approx38\%$ savings in peak memory compared to standard LLaVA baselines~\cite{liu2023llava}.